WallarooLabs/wallaroo_blog_examples/twitter-trending-hashtags/README.md

 ## Description

-The Twitter Trending Hashtags application receives a stream of tweets via the Twitter Streaming API and keeps a running count of
+The Twitter Trending Hashtags application receives a stream of tweets via the Twitter Streaming API and keeps a running count to identify the top trending hashtags.
+This information is then forwarded to a web UI and displayed to the user.

 ## Requirements